Inspired

 Only by improving spiritually as well as materially can we make any real progress, and become perfect beings.

-Various religions in the world have offered religious schools.
-Still, sadly, some of them emphasize the supposed supremacy of one religion over others, presenting their religion as the only way to God or salvation, which leads to fanaticism, alienation, and division, destroying the potential of their students.
+Various religions in the world have offered religious schools to address this fundamental problem.
+But still, sadly, some of them emphasize the supposed supremacy of that religion over others, presenting their religion as the only way to God or salvation.
+That leads to fanaticism, alienation, and division, destroying the potential of their students.

 Every child is full of gifts from the Creator, and education’s role involves developing those gifts and allowing them to shine, discovering the real meaning of a prosperous and balanced life — of progressing materially and also progressing in the acquisition of human and spiritual values.

-After all, many people who gain vast wealth in this physical realm are bound to realize at the end of their lives that they must leave all possessions behind when they die.
-On the other hand, the spiritual and moral growth made during a lifetime does not disappear when our human souls transcend this realm, creating great satisfaction that life spent on acquiring the deeper human and spiritual virtues prepared us for the next stage of our existence.
+The most significant point lost in discussions where material success is glorified and praised is that many wealthy people who gain vast wealth realize at the end of their lives that they must leave all possessions behind when they die.
+On the other hand, the spiritual and moral growth made during a lifetime does not disappear and creates great satisfaction that life spent on acquiring human virtues was not a waste.

 You May Also Like